trueheart78/trueheart78.com/games.md

    - Don't have any desire to play it more.
 1. Inside (PS4)
    - Had it spoiled for me.
-1. Overwatch (PS4)
-   - I love the aesthetic.
-   - I love the characters.
-   - I love watching people play it.
-   - However, playing multiplayer does not jive with my anxiety.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>